 Unfortunately, I have accepted a position with another company that is a good match for my current professional goals.

 Again, I do appreciate both the offer of employment and your consideration.
 Thank you for such a pleasant interviewing experience.

-Dear Mr. LastName,
+Dear Mr. Peterson,

 Thank you so much for sending along this offer letter regarding the HR Specialist role for which I recently interviewed.
 I sincerely appreciate you extending the offer and your interest in hiring me.

 As you may remember from our last conversation, I was just accepted into a graduate degree program, and have since decided to move forward with my education this coming fall.
 Because of this, I am sorry to say that I will have to decline your generous offer.

 I want to reiterate that I truly appreciate the offer, and regret that I will not be able to join the company at this time.
 Thank you again for your time.

 Send Your Job Offer Rejection via Email: Because so much professional correspondence takes place over email, it’s appropriate to send your rejection letter electronically.

 Be Courteous and Respectful: Send your email promptly and be sure to thank the employer for their time and offer.
 Do not share any criticisms of the interviewer or organization.

 Don’t Provide Too Much Detail: There’s no need to go into a great deal of information about your decision.